ipaddress 1.2.0

 1107 /**

-1108 * Sets the scope identifier of the IPv6 address using a `std::u16string` and reports any errors.
+1108 * Sets the scope identifier of the IPv6 address using a `std::string`.

 1109 *